Managing Dotfiles with a Makefile

 - Copy standard configs.

-- Track changes.
+- Track changes with

-- Keep separate versions for each computer.
+git. - Keep separate branches for each computer.

-- Securely handle secret files with passwords.
+- Securely handle secret files with GPG.

-- Handle crontab.
+- Manage crontab.

 The Setup